telerik/xamarin-forms-docs/nativecontrols/overview.md

 publish: true
 ---

-# Native Controls Overview
+# Native Controls Wrappers Overview

+## Native Controls Wrappers vs Xamarin Forms Controls

+There are two approaches that you can take when developing cross-platform applications through Xamarin.

+* Xamarin.Forms solution: The approach is preferrable when you would like to have common...
+* Xamarin.iOS and Xamarin.Android solutions: You should choose this approach if you require implementing native behaviors or need to use platform-specific APIs, features and UI.

+## Native Controls Wrappers Getting Started

-If you decide to not take the [Xamarin Cross-Platform development approach](https://developer.xamarin.com/guides/cross-platform/getting_started/) but would rather work with native elements and APIs you can develop your applications through the [Xamarin.Android](https://developer.xamarin.com/guides/android/getting_started/) or [Xamarin.iOS](https://developer.xamarin.com/guides/ios/getting_started/) solutions.
+If you decide to not take the [Xamarin Cross-Platform development approach](https://developer.xamarin.com/guides/cross-platform/getting_started/) but would rather work with native elements and API, you can develop your applications through the [Xamarin.Android](https://developer.xamarin.com/guides/android/getting_started/) or [Xamarin.iOS](https://developer.xamarin.com/guides/ios/getting_started/) solutions.

-  The controls section of the documentation provides information regarding the available cross-platform controls whose features and functionalities are shared among the different platforms.
-If you decide to develop your application directly through the Xamarin.iOS or Xamarin.Android solutions, you have access to

-Aside from the Xamarin.Forms Controls whose functionalities are shared between platform, you have the option to use some additional platform-specific features of the custom controls as most of the Xamarin.Forms controls are based on the native controls which were previously developed as separate products - **UI for Android** and **UI for iOS**.
-With this in mind, a specific functionality you are looking for might be available in the native controls or it might be easier to achieve it by directly working with the native APIs.
-This section provides more information regarding the native controls implementations and the features they include.
+The following section provides information regarding the native controls and their specific implementations.

 ## Android Controls

-bla bal bla
+The controls available

 ## iOS Controls